parkern342/Solar-Generation-Forecasting/README.md

 # Solar-Generation-Forecasting
 A random forest regression model trained on solar generation data for 24 hour ahead forecasting.

-This model was my final project for CS 458 - Intro to Data Mining.
+This model was my final project for UNR CS 458 - Intro to Data Mining.
 The goal of this project to create a 24 hour ahead forecasting model for solar power generation at three solar plants in Australia.

 We were given the freedom to choose any model or method to achieve a low error score.